Exclusively Setters

 I'm married with children.
 I bought my first Irish Setter from an ad in a local newspaper and have never looked back.

-We also have a Great Dane and an English Setter and 4 maine coon cats.
+We also have an English Setter and 4 maine coon cats.

 Deborah Christopher's Photos